View all 2016 Williams Prize winners and finalists below. Click on any image to begin the slideshow.

 Would you like to receive our "Occasional Email Updates?"

-The exhibition of the 2016 Williams Prize finalists at the Silpe Gallery at the Hartford Art School closed on Sunday, July 24, 2016.
-What a glorious show!
-Below, view the slide show of the 2016 winning drawings.
-And, view a slide show of the opening event FLASH EKPHRASTIC!, a poetry reading honoring the finalists of the Williams Prize in Drawing hanging in the gallery.
-View the Poet's Choice drawings and read the poems inspired by them.
-Read more. . .
+The exhibition of the 2016 Williams Prize finalists, held at the Silpe Gallery at the Hartford Art School, closed on Sunday, July 24, 2016.
+Below, view slide shows of the winning & finalist drawings.
+Click through the link to view a slide show of the exhibition as people were arriving for the opening event, FLASH EKPHRASTIC!

 Eleanor Adam (New York): "I began to paint in 2006 as a way to collaborate with my son Alex who was very ill from cancer.
 I painted portraits of him, incorporating into the paintings his thoughts about what he was going through and feeling.
 It was a powerful tool for us to explore difficult and complex questions.
 After he died, I continued to paint from life.
 When I stand in front of the model, I am forced to be in the moment, with all my focus and faculties and skill in the present.
 I feel connected to the universe, and to Alex.
 It is my hope and desire to bring the people I paint to life - a collaboration of who they are, and what I see in them.
 If I am doing my job properly, I create a portrait that almost seems to be alive."